mbinnun/MBCDN/bf/readme.md

-Basic functions to enhance javascript abilities
+A library with some basic functions to enhance javascript abilities